spinnaker/spinnaker.github.io/community/gardening/what-to-hack.md

 * Create a custom-stage plugin and familiarize yourself with using the framework.
 This uses the new SimpleStage extension point to add your custom pipeline stage to Spinnaker.
 Read more in the [Plugin Creators Guide](https://www.spinnaker.io/guides/developer/plugin-creators/).

-* Help make Spinnaker documentation easier to use.
-Participate in a spinnaker.io card sorting exercise asynchronously.
-Start [here](https://www.provenbyusers.com/cs.php?c=26cc8242).
-Stop by the #sig-documentation Slack channel if you have questions or want to chat!
+* Stop by the #sig-documentation Slack channel if you want to help out with work related to the spinnaker.io website refresh!

 * Add quality answers to [questions tagged "Spinnaker" on StackOverflow](https://stackoverflow.com/questions/tagged/spinnaker).
 End your answers with the suggestion that users [join Spinnaker Slack](https://join.spinnaker.io).
 To have your answers counted as contributions, share question links in the __#gardening-stackoverflow__ channel and indicate your username.